wcbn/player-android/README.md

 * git

-Either import into Android Studio and build using the included APK wizard or gradle wrapper or use gradle to build from the command line:
+Either import into Android Studio and build using the included APK wizard or gradle wrapper, or use gradle to build from the command line:

     gradle assemble